Maplestix Lacrosse Player and Coaches Clinic

 Megan Shea - University of Guelph

-Megan Shea recently completed her second season as Head Coach with the University of Guelph Women’s Lacrosse team and her first season assisting the Oakville Lady Hawks JEWL program.
+Megan Shea recently completed her third season as Head Coach with the University of Guelph Women’s Lacrosse team and her second season working with the Oakville Lady Hawks JEWL program.

-She played for the Mississauga Trilliums U-19 team, switching over to play for Burlington Chiefs and Mimico Mountaineers (Senior).
-During 2011-2015, Megan played as a Defender for University of Toronto Varsity Blues, earning an OUA Bronze medal and the Leilani Devuono – “Love for Lacrosse” Memorial Award for athletic and academic success.
+From 2011-2015, Megan played as a Defender for University of Toronto Varsity Blues, earning an OUA Bronze medal and the Leilani Devuono – “Love for Lacrosse” Memorial Award for athletic and academic success in her final year.
+She also played in the OWFL league for 12 years.

-Megan is a teacher in the Peel District School Board and has been coaching at ROPSSAA and OFSAA level for 13 years.
+Megan is a teacher in the Peel District School Board and has been coaching at ROPSSAA and OFSAA levels for 14 years.
 Megan leads three lacrosse teams, all at varying levels of play, at Lorne Park Secondary School.
 She has a strong passion for the game and has devoted many years to her goal of growing the sport of Lacrosse and its community.

 Hannah Moore & Melanie Schleehahn - McMaster University

-Hannah and Melanie bring lifelong experience and passion for lacrosse to their first year as co-head coaches for the McMaster Women’s Lacrosse team.
+Hannah Moore and Melanie Schleehahn bring lifelong experience and passion for lacrosse to their first year as co-head coaches for the McMaster Women’s Lacrosse team.

-Hannah Moore has been immersed in lacrosse from a young age, training with Edge Lacrosse and competing on Team Ontario, which led her to play post-graduation at Grand Valley State University, where she studied Anthropology.
-A dedicated coach with the Hamilton Bengals, she has made a lasting impact on the community.
+Hannah Moore has been immersed in lacrosse from a young age, training with Edge Lacrosse and competing on Team Ontario before continuing her career at Grand Valley State University, where she studied Anthropology.
+Alongside her playing career, Hannah has been a dedicated coach with the Hamilton Bengals, making a lasting impact within the community.
+She is also just finishing her Paramedic program, adding to her strengths both on and off the field.

-Melanie Schleehahn, who fell in love with lacrosse at age 10, pursued her Kinesiology degree at Brock University, where she competed in the OUA.
-Each summer, she returned to Hamilton to coach alongside Hannah, and this past summer, they led the Bengals to an A Division bronze medal.
-She is also currently completing her master’s degree as a Registered Massage Therapist (RMT).
+Melanie Schleehahn fell in love with lacrosse at age 10 and later pursued her Kinesiology degree at Brock University, where she competed in the OUA.
+Every summer, she returned to Hamilton to coach alongside Hannah, and she is currently completing her master’s program in Massage Therapy.
+This past summer, Melanie and Hannah led their U19 Hamilton Bengals team to a historic achievement—winning Gold in the A Division for the first time in program history.

-Together, Hannah and Melanie stepped into their roles as McMaster co-head coaches this fall, eager to build on the team’s success and foster continued growth in the program for the upcoming years.”
+Together, Hannah and Melanie stepped into their roles as McMaster co-head coaches last fall, eager to build on the team’s success and foster continued growth in the program for years to come.